frumbert/xapiactivity/README.md

 <your-moodle-root>/availability/condition/xapiactivity
 ```

-The plugin has the following fields you need to set globally:
+The plugin has the following fields you need to set globally (via /admin/settings.php?section=availabilitysettingxapiactivity):

-**LRS Url**: The URL of your LRS, whcih might look like *https://cloud.scorm.com/lrs/57837584*
+* **LRS Url**: The URL of your LRS, whcih might look like *https://cloud.scorm.com/lrs/57837584*
-**API Key**: The username or apikey for your LRS, which might look like *fds789dhj275hk4jf987*
+* **API Key**: The username or apikey for your LRS, which might look like *fds789dhj275hk4jf987*
-**API Secret**: The password or secret key for your LRS, which might look like *DUY%H#B@VD%#*
+* **API Secret**: The password or secret key for your LRS, which might look like *DUY%H#B@VD%#*
-**Authenication Method**: Only basic authentication is supported at this time.
+* **Authenication Method**: Only basic authentication is supported at this time.
 Most LRS's support BASIC auth.
-**Actor Lookup Field**: The field to match in the moodle user table to determine the actor
+* **Actor Lookup Field**: The field to match in the moodle user table to determine the actor

 Using the plugin
 ----------------